webdevops/helm-azure-tpl/README.md

                            [$TARGET_SUFFIX]
-      --target.fileext=    replaces file extension (or adds if empty) with this value (eg. '.yaml') [$TARGET_FILEEXT] --values=            path to yaml files for .Values [$VALUES]
+      --target.fileext=    replaces file extension (or adds if empty) with this value (eg. '.yaml') [$TARGET_FILEEXT] --values=            path to yaml files for .Values [$VALUES] --set-json=          set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
+      --set=               set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-string=        set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-file=          set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)

 Help Options:
   -h, --help               Show this help message